 Here are some key points about food poisoning and gastroenteritis.
 More detail and supporting information is in the body of this article.

-- The greatest risk from food poisoning and gastroenteritis is dehydration, especially for vulnerable people such as the very young and very old.
+- The most serious complication of food poisoning and gastroenteritis is dehydration, especially for vulnerable people such as the very young and very old

 Causes of food poisoning and gastroenteritis

 Abdominal cramps can be a symptom of gastroenteritis.